Skip to main content

 What’s a Target Account List

-A TAL is a curated list of accounts prioritized according to their ROI potential.
+A TAL is a curated list of key accounts prioritized according to their ROI potential.
 In essence, it’s a rundown of the accounts your sales and marketing teams are targeting with your ABM efforts.
+Think of it as the foundational element of your ABM framework.

 A well-constructed target account list includes the following information: